Jorge Soler Player Props: Marlins vs. Braves

 Jorge Soler At The Plate

-- He has homered in 20.0% of his games this season, and 6.2% of his chances at the plate.
+- In four games this season, he has gone deep (19.0%, and 6% of his trips to the plate).

-- In six games this year (30.0%), Soler has picked up an RBI, including two games with multiple runs batted in.
+- Soler has driven in a run in six games this season (28.6%), including two games with multiple runs batted in.

-- He has scored at least once nine times this season (45.0%), including one multi-run game.
+- He has scored at least one run nine times this season (42.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.